Your Name: Plot

 Taki, Okudera, and his classmate Tsukasa Fujii travel to Hida to search for Mitsuha.
-(Note: On October 21, 2016.
-In the meantime, Taki and Tsukasa's friend, Shinta Takagi, substitutes for the former's shift at Il Giardino delle Parole, where all three are employed.)
-As Taki does not know the name of her village, he sketches its landscape from memory.
-A ramen-shop owner in Takayama recognizes the town as Itomori and offers to take the trio there.
-When they arrive, they find the town completely in ruins (with Mitsuha's messages simultaneously vanishing from his phone), having been almost entirely decimated by fragments that fell from Tiamat.
-Since the comet had passed three years earlier, Taki realizes that he and Mitsuha had been separated by three years, with her living in 2013 and him in 2016.
-At Hida City Library, the three discover that Mitsuha, her family members, and friends were among the five hundred victims killed by the comet's impact.
-Taki then begins to lose his memories of Mitsuha.
-Frantically, Taki leaves his inn accommodation (Note: On October 22, 2016.) and rushes to the shrine at Goshintai to imbibe Mitsuha's kuchikamizake.
-Upon doing so, he faints, undergoing a vision chronicling much of her life, and realizes that she once came to Tokyo to find him.
-(Note: On October 3, 2013.)
-Although he was unaware of who she was, she passed her crimson kumihimo braid to him, which he has worn as a good-luck bracelet ever since.
-He then awakens in Mitsuha's body on the morning of the festival.
-(Note: On October 4, 2013.)
-Hitoha undergoes an epiphany upon observing "Mitsuha's" uncharacteristic behavior; speaking directly to Taki, she reveals that the body-switching phenomenon has been in their family for centuries.
-Realizing he has a chance to save Mitsuha and the entire town, Taki convinces Mitsuha's friends, Sayaka and Tessie, to assist in broadcasting an emergency signal to evacuate Itomori before the meteor fragments strike.
-He then rushes to the shrine, where Mitsuha has just woken up in Taki's body.
-As twilight falls, (Note: Referred to in the film as "magic hour" or "kataware-doki," neologized from "kawatare-doki," an old Japanese word meaning "twilight;" a similar archaic or poetic word in English is crepuscule.
+Unfamiliar with her town's name, Taki sketches it from memory.
+A Takayama ramen-shop owner, recognizing Itomori, offers to take them there.
+They discover its ruins, almost entirely decimated by Tiamat's fragments.
+Simultaneously, Mitsuha's messages vanish from Taki's phone.
+The comet having passed in 2013, Taki realizes that Mitsuha has been separated from him by three years, since he lived in 2016.
+At Hida City Library, the three discover that the Miyamizus and their friends were among its 500 fatalities.
+Taki begins to lose his memories of Mitsuha.

+Recalling Hitoha's words about time and its ability to tangle and unravel, Taki rushes to Goshintai to imbibe Mitsuha's kuchikamizake.
+Upon doing so, he faints, undergoing a vision chronicling much of her life, realizing that she once came to Tokyo to find him.
+Although he could not recognize Mitsuha at the time, she passed her kumihimo braid onto him, which he has worn as a lucky bracelet ever since.
+He awakens in Mitsuha's body on the morning of the festival.
+Hitoha undergoes an epiphany upon observing "Mitsuha's" uncharacteristic behavior; speaking directly to Taki, she reveals that the body-switching has been in their family for centuries.
+Taki enlists Mitsuha's friends Sayaka and Tessie to force an evacuation prior to Tiamat's impact by destroying Itomori's substation and hijacking its emergency broadcast system.
+He returns to the shrine, where Mitsuha has awakened in his own body.
+At twilight, (Note: Referred to in the film as "magic hour" or "kataware-doki", neologized from "kawatare-doki", an old Japanese word meaning "twilight;" a similar archaic or poetic word in English is crepuscule.
 "Kawatare" (彼は誰) literally means "Who is he/she?"; "kataware" is homophonic with a word meaning "one part of a couple; fragment" (片割れ).
-Old Japanese superstition says all manners of supernatural occurrences are possible at twilight.) their timelines intersect, allowing them to finally meet in person.
-Taki returns Mitsuha's braid, and they attempt to write their names on each other's palms, but twilight ends before Mitsuha can write hers.
+Old Japanese superstition says all manners of supernatural occurrences are possible at twilight.) their timelines intersect, allowing them to meet in person.
+Taki returns Mitsuha's braid; as they attempt to write their names on each other's palms, night falls before Mitsuha can write hers.